 Table 2.
-BSE calculated positions of A, B and C peaks and the corresponding binding energies of excitons in eV for $\alpha$ -MnO2.
+BSE calculated positions of A, B, C and D peaks and the corresponding binding energies of excitons in eV for α -MnO2.

-Peaks $E^A$ $E^B$ $E^C$
+Peaks E^A E^B E^C E^D

-1.60 2.13 2.34
+1.60 1.80 2.13 2.34

-Binding energies 0.60 0.07 -0.14
+Binding energies 0.60 0.40 0.07 -0.14

-similarity between the line shape of $n(\omega)$ and that of $\varepsilon_1(\omega)$ which is due to the $n(\omega) = \sqrt{\varepsilon_r}$ relation.
+At first glance, one may notice a similarity between the line shape of $n(\omega)$ and that of $\varepsilon_1(\omega)$ which is due to $n(\omega) = \sqrt{\varepsilon_r}$ relation.
 We also noticed considerable anisotropic behaviour throughout the spectra.
-It is also clear that the refractive index of this compound is high in the optical region i.e 1.65-3.1 eV and gradually decreases beyond this point.
-The static refractive index n(0) along the a(c) directions were found to be 2.56(2.97) respectively and show that the light polarized along the a-axis is less refracted than along the c direction.
+It is also clear that the refractive index of this compound is high in the optical region i.e 1.65 eV - 3.1 eV and gradually decreases beyond this point.
+The static refractive index n(0) along the a(c) directions were found to be 2.56(2.97) respectively and shows that the light polarized along a is less refracted than along the c direction.
 The calculated optical reflectivity $R(\omega)$ as a function of photon energy is illustrated in Figure 4(b).
 We obtained a maximum value of reflectivity of around 61(49)% respectively along the a(c) axes and occurs at the visible region.
 The energy loss function $L(\omega)$ spectra is presented in Figure 4(c).
 This quantity describes theoretical energy loss of a fast electron transversing in a material.
-The peaks in the $L(\omega)$ spectra display characteristics features associated with the plasma resonance [33] and the corresponding frequencies are referred to as plasma frequencies.
-The $L(\omega)$ spectra peaks show trailing edges in the reflection spectra.
+The peaks in the $L(\omega)$ spectra displays characteristics features associated with the plasma resonance [32] and the corresponding frequencies are referred to as plasma frequencies.
+The $L(\omega)$ spectra peaks shows trailing edges in the reflection spectra.